 This plugin collects runtime metrics from MySQL or MariaDB instances.
 It gathers information about resource usage and performance characteristics, including information for queries, on your database instance(s).

-This plugin is currently only available for x86_64 Linux.
+This plugin is currently available for x86_64 Linux and Windows platforms.

-mysql plugin is included with the AppOptics host agent by default, please follow the directions below to enable it for a host agent instance.
+mysql plugin is included with the SolarWinds Snap Agent by default, please follow the directions below to enable it for a agent instance.

 This plugin requires the connection credential to the MySQL or MariaDB instance to monitor, please refer to your database manual on setting up the credential.